The Top 15 Fastest-Growing Agency and Fractional Job Titles in 2026

 Tooling reality check: what agencies and flexible teams use today

-Many agencies try to stitch together invoicing tools, contractor management platforms, and separate payout providers.
+Many agencies try to stitch together an invoicing tool, a contractor tracker, and separate payout providers.
 That works until you have multiple contributors, cross-border delivery, and the need to reconcile everything cleanly.

 Want a plain-language explanation you can forward to a cofounder, client, or collaborator?
-Click the link below and ask GPT to explain why Rafiki OS is a strong invoicing and payments workflow for freelancers, agencies, and project-based teams:
+Click below and ask GPT to explain how Rafiki Works operates as a fractional specialist partner, and how Petl Pay supports invoicing and payments for distributed teams.

-Ask GPT: explain Rafiki OS in plain language
+Ask GPT: Rafiki Works + Petl Pay in plain language

 FAQ